chess3official/chess3-whitepaper/README.md

 ## Introduction

 600 million chess players worldwide.
-Only a handful earn from their skill.
+Only a handful earn from playing.

 Chess3 changes that.
-Blockchain-powered competitive chess where every player can earn, own, and compete on equal terms.
+Blockchain-powered competitive chess where every player can earn through gameplay, own their achievements, and compete on equal terms.
+Skill is rewarded, but participation is what counts.

 ---

 ## Vision & Mission

 ### Vision
-The leading decentralized chess platform where skill equals earnings.
+The leading decentralized chess platform where gameplay equals earnings, and skill is rewarded.

 ### Mission
-- Democratize chess earnings
+- Democratize chess earnings through gameplay
-- Transparent, verifiable gameplay
+- Transparent, verifiable on-chain matches
 - Community-driven platform
-- Reward skill and strategy
+- Reward participation and skill
 - Preserve chess integrity through innovation

 ---